by Phillip B. Burum, DR Horton,

 President, Building Industry Association (BIA) Baldy View Chapter

-While much of the nation braces for a major change in the weather as we move from the warmer months to the colder ones, homeowners here in the Baldy View Region (which encompasses the eastern portion of Los Angeles and all of San Bernardino counties) enjoy the luxury of a few extra months in which to landscape and make home improvements.
-However, shorter days and cooler weather offer challenges to remodeling professionals and home improvement and landscape enthusiasts not usually encountered during the summer months.
+Autumn is here and while much of the nation braces for a major change in the weather as we move from the warmer months to the colder ones, homeowners here in the Baldy View Region (which encompasses the eastern portion of Los Angeles and all of San Bernardino counties) enjoy the luxury of a few extra months in which to landscape and make home improvements.
+However, with that advantage of extra months, homeowners need to factor in changing weather to get the most from their improvements.

-Damp, humid, cold and wet weather will affect exterior work – particularly with paint, concrete and putty.
-While professional remodelers will generally budget for inclement weather in their schedules, too often the delays caused by rain are overlooked by DYI enthusiasts.
+Damp, humid, cold and wet weather all exercise a great effect on exterior work – particularly with paint, concrete and putty.
+While professional remodelers will generally budget for inclement weather in their schedules, too often the delays caused by rain are overlooked by do-it-yourself enthusiasts.
 Paint needs dry surfaces and drying time while concrete needs time to cure, so remember to always budget a few extra days into your schedule as a cushion.
-Pay particular attention to weather forecasts on respected sites such as www.weatherchannel.com and remember that while our unique Santa Ana conditions may bring us the cleanest air we will experience throughout the year, Santa Ana winds can create havoc on exteriors and landscapes.

-If you do use a professional remodeler, remember they will be dealing with lead times and back orders when it comes to products such as coatings, fixtures, tile and other items.
-Make sure to budget for these possible delays-many of which can be mitigated by ordering all your selections at the beginning of the project.
+When dealing with professional remodelers, remember they will be dealing with lead times and back orders when it comes to products such as coatings, fixtures, tile and other items.
+Make sure to budget for these possible delays-many of which can be minimized by ordering all your selections at the beginning of the project.

-Because, for most Americans, the home is the biggest and best investment they will ever make, making any substantive improvements should be done with great care.
-The goal is to improve the value and protect your investment.
-This is no time for short cuts.
-Care for your home as you would any major investment and it will benefit you in the long run.
+Because the home is for most Americans the biggest and best investment they will ever make, lavish the same care on improving your home as you would any major investment and it will benefit you in the long run.

 The BIA Baldy View Chapter seeks to advance the opportunity to attain the American Dream of home ownership.
 For additional information on homebuying, home improvements or the benefits of homeownership, go to www.biabuild.com on the web.